chaykrishna/Web-Workflow-Automation/README.md

-# WebWorkflowAutomation
+# Web Workflow Automation

-**WebWorkflowAutomation** is a Python-based Selenium bot that automates repetitive multi-step web tasks.
+**Web Workflow Automation** is a Python-based Selenium bot that automates repetitive multi-step web tasks.
 It intelligently detects interactive elements such as “Mark as Completed” buttons, navigates sequential pages, and logs progress—dramatically reducing manual effort and saving time.

 ---